ucsb-cs24/w23/_lab/lab02.md

 Secondly, we move the window one unit to the right. ```2 54 1``` will be inside the window.
 The moving average for index 1 is (2 + 54 + 1)/3 = 19.

-By doing the previous step recursively, we can finally get our smoothed vector: ```20 19 26 12 23```.
+By doing the previous step iteratively, we can finally get our smoothed vector: ```20 19 26 12 23```.

 In ```dataManipulationFuncs.cppp``` there is a function with the declaration: